actionlogementservices/aurelia-plugin-ui/README.md

   </simple-select>
   ```

-- You can also retreive user selection with an item property using `selected-value` and `value-key` attributes.
+- You can also retrieve user selection with an item property using `selected-value` and `value-key` attributes.

   ```html
   <simple-select